|

 following:

-- Bats in the Belfry,
+- Bats in

 a solo adventure by David R. Crowell